jonopowell/secret-scanner-tests/README.md

  - gitleaks
    - https://github.com/zricethezav/gitleaks
    - Go application, it can build itself in a docker container
-   - Needs python and python-pip because it relies on pre-commit to work
+   - Needs python and python-pip to hook commit, it can run as a standalone scanner
-   - In my tests it didn't find secrets in the MyApp.py on commit and had to be invoked as a scan of the repo
+   - It doesn't find obvious secrets (password= or secret =)
+   - When used in precommit it only sees new or changed secrets
+   - Uses a combination of entropy and regexp to find secrets (regexp matches, and then entropy hones the match)
+   - Allow list

  - git-secrets
    - https://github.com/awslabs/git-secrets